yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 <img src="images/hw4-class-architecture.png" class="screenshot" />

-Create 4 new JavaScript classes:
+We have given you stubs for the following classes that we'd like you fill out:
+- `App:` Represent the music visualizer as a whole, similar to the role that the `App` class played in HW3.
+Creates and owns the `MenuScreen` and `MusicScreen`.
-- `MenuScreen` Represents the menu screen that you see when you first load the music visualizer.
+  - `MenuScreen:` Represents the menu screen that you see when you first load the music visualizer.
-- `MusicScreen`: Represents the music visualizer screen, i.e. the screen that you see after you select a song.
+  - `MusicScreen:` Represents the music visualizer screen, i.e. the screen that you see after you select a song.
 Creates the `AudioPlayer` as well as the classes below:
     - `GifDisplay:` Represents the gif display area.
 Keeps track of which gif is being shown and can select a new random gif to be shown.
     - `PlayButton:` Represents the play button.
 Clicking on it toggles audio playback.

-Modify `App` to create the `MenuScreen` and the `MusicScreen`.

-**Hints:**
-- When you add new JavaScript files in your project, make sure to include them in your HTML (`<script src="app.js" defer></script>`).
-- To avoid errors, list them in the order of most specific (ie. file for `PlayButton`) to least specific (ie. `app.js`, `script.js`).
+**Note:** If you accepted your HW4 assignment from GitHub before 5/10 at 6:30pm, you did not receive stubs for these classes.
+You can see the updated starter code here: [hw4-starter](https://github.com/yayinternet/hw4-starter) (you're not missing much.)

 ### Optional: Using a different class breakdown
 {:.no_toc}